Rainbow Hospice: A Community of Tradition

 Through its services, staff, volunteers, bereavement programs and LIFE Institute for Learning, Rainbow Hospice offers support that enables people to live with dignity and hope while coping with loss and the end of life.

-Rainbow Hospice received re-accreditation from the Community Health Accreditation Program (CHAP) — the independent, non-profit accrediting body for community-based health organization — in 2009.
+Rainbow Hospice has been accredited by the Community Health Accreditation Program (CHAP) — the independent, non-profit accrediting body for community-based health organization — since 2006.
 This voluntary accreditation process assures patients and the community that Rainbow Hospice exceeds the highest standards in home health care.

 Rainbow Hospice: Here to Help